Optimization of GNN Training Through Half-precision: Reduction Centric Design

+{\halfgnn} SDDMM follows an edge-parallel design and continues to have the two-phase data-load design.
+However, it uses \textit{half8} in phase 2 of data-load.
+Using \textit{half8}, each warp thread loads 8 half features of the non-zero columns in phase 2 of the data-load (\cref{sec.load.phase2}).
+It then performs a dot product of the vertex features of rows and column IDs of each NZE.
+The dot product phase uses half2 because arithmetic on half8 is not supported by hardware.
+The usage of \emph{half8} also minimizes the inter-thread communication.
+To illustrate, consider 32 as feature-length, where only 4 threads are needed.
+This requires only two rounds of inter-thread communication.
+The half2-only solution requires four rounds of inter-thread communication, while a half-based SDDMM would use five rounds of inter-thread communication.

+The major reason for the increased performance of half8-based SDDMM is the lesser impact of the memory barrier on the data load.
+In other words, we now effectively issue a load of 4 \emph{half2} features before observing the memory barrier compared to issuing just one half2 feature load in half2-only SDDMM.
+The sub-warp concept (\cref{sec.load}) helps us utilize the idle threads when using these vector types.

-However, please note that, like the float2 and float4, \emph{half4} and \emph{half8} do not improve computation throughput than \emph{half2}.
+Please note that, like the float2 and float4, \emph{half4} and \emph{half8} do not improve computation throughput compared to \emph{half2}.
 Hence, even though we provide arithmetic on half4 and half8 data types, it internally relies on half2 arithmetic.
+We continue to rely on feature padding to use the newly proposed data type when the feature lengths are not appropriate, such as in the last layer of GNN, where the feature length is determined by the number of classes to predict.